Ancient crafts, modern challenges.

 The 2013 briefing by World Vision “Behind the bling: Forced and child labour in the global jewellery industry,”1“Behind the bling: Forced and child labour in the global jewellery industry”.
 World Vision.
 2013. https://www.worldvision.com.au/docs/default-source/buy-ethical-fact-sheets/7185_dtl_factsheet_jewellery_lr.pdf?sfvrsn=2 for example, details multiple ways in which workers involved in mining gemstones and manufacturing jewellery are vulnerable to exploitation.
 Two reports by Global Witness, “Jade: Myanmar’s “Big State Secret”2“Jade: Myanmar’s “Big State Secret”.
 Global Witness.
 23rd October 2015. https://www.globalwitness.org/en/campaigns/oil-gas-and-mining/myanmarjade/ and “War in the Treasury of the People: Afghanistan, Lapis Lazuli and the Battle for Mineral Wealth,”3“War in the Treasury of the People: Afghanistan, Lapis Lazuli and the Battle for Mineral Wealth”.
 Global Witness.
 5th June 2016. https://www.globalwitness.org/en/campaigns/conflict-minerals/war-treasury-people-afghanistan-lapis-lazuli-and-battle-mineral-wealth/ reveal the association of gemstone assets with the funding of military ruling elites and of non-state armed groups such as the Taliban.
 The 2018 report by Human Rights Watch “The Hidden Cost of Jewellery”4“The Hidden Cost of Jewelry: Human Rights in Supply Chains and the Responsibility of Jewelry Companies”.
 Human Rights Watch.
 8th February 2018. https://www.hrw.org/report/2018/02/08/hidden-cost-jewelry/human-rights-supply-chains-and-responsibility-jewelry# publicly scrutinises 13 major jewellery companies’ attempts to address human rights risks in their supply chains, against burgeoning international standards, and is sharply critical of most of their efforts.
 Activist reports such as these do not tell the whole story of coloured gemstones, since their purpose is to investigate the worst excesses of the sector and to hold companies and governments accountable for them.
 By doing so, such organisations create pressure for industry-wide reform – striving to reduce negative impacts while preserving and enhancing the many benefits that the coloured gemstone sector brings to communities worldwide.

 Heightened awareness of the potential for environmental and social issues, deep in the supply chains of many everyday products, has given birth to a movement in responsible sourcing.
 Coloured gemstones are the most recent of materials that have come under the spotlight, but there are others.
 Businesses trading in the thick of global mineral supply chains are acutely aware of the regulatory obligations now attached to the sourcing of some metals.
 Tin, tungsten, tantalum and gold have become known for their association with conflict in some areas of the world.
 The Organisation for Economic Co-operation and Development, a government-led body that has long set standards for corporate conduct, has developed guidelines to direct companies to undertake due diligence on their suppliers and supply chains and to publish the results, with a special focus on these four metals.
-These guidelines are soon to be incorporated into EU law.
+These guidelines have recently been incorporated into EU law.

 Regulations for disclosing procurement policies and due diligence outcomes have not yet permeated the coloured gemstone industry, but the responsible sourcing movement matters for the sector, nonetheless.
 Luxury and lifestyle brands, and boutiques, and the businesses that supply them, rise and fall on their ability to build and maintain a reputation of excellence and quality that increasingly extends to the provenance of raw materials, how they are mined and manufactured, and the way people and planet are affected along the way.